-Union and Student Activities is committed to helping student organizations plan and implement successful programs that enhance the out-of-classroom experience for all students at University Park.
+Student Affairs is committed to helping student organizations plan and implement successful programs that enhance the out-of-classroom experience for all students.

-Be sure you plan ahead and take time to complete the following three items before your event - Program Registration, Contracting and the Insurance process.
+Be sure you plan ahead and take time to complete the following three items before your event:

 - Tips for Successful Contracting